ClockworksIO/rum-natal/resources/leiningen/new/rum_natal/rum-natal-usage.md

 Rum-Natal is based on project [re-natal](https://github.com/drapanjanas/re-natal).

-A main difference to re-natal in terms of additional features is the support for the currently newest react-native version _0.63.2_ that includes AndroidX support.
+A main difference to re-natal in terms of additional features is the support for AndroidX which was introduced in React Native _0.63.0_.

 ## Limitations